kcri-tz/kcri-cge-bap/README.md

 #### Advanced Usage

-Run a service in the container directly:
+Call any of the backend services directly, not involving the BAP:

     bap-container-run kmerfinder --help
-    bap-container-run kcst --help
+    bap-container-run SKESA --help

 Run a terminal shell in the container: